autobrr/omegabrr/README.md

 # OMEGABRR

+> [!WARNING]
+> As of 2024-12-26 the omegabrr functionality has been implemented in autobrr and this service is immediately deprecated and unsupported.

 Omegabrr transforms items monitored by arrs or lists into autobrr filters.
 Useful for automating your filters for monitored media or racing criteria.

 ## Table of Contents